How can I help my loved one during a psychosis-related crisis?

 Practical tips for what to do and how to react when there is a threat of assault:

 • Be aware of the risk.
-Acute psychosis, especially when accompanied by delusions and substance abuse, can lead to unpredictable behavior.
+Acute psychosis, especially when accompanied by delusions and substance use, can lead to unpredictable behavior.

 • Contact your loved one’s treatment providers.
 If possible, also inform them in writing; written notification is much more difficult to ignore.